Search: 2412 results

 And Hezekiah the king and the lords bade the Levites to praise the LORD with the words of David and of Asaph the seer of visions.
 And the Levites praised that they rejoiced again, and the other stooped and bowed themselves.

-And the whole assembly took counsel to keep other seven days: and they kept other seven days with gladness.
+And the whole congregation took counsel to observe other seven days; and they observed the seven days with gladness.

 And all the people of Judah, with the priests and the Levites, and those who had come from Israel, and men from other lands who had come from Israel or who were living in Judah, were glad with great joy.